ohall/ohall-hugo/content/post/so_you_wanna_dev.md

 Pick something and become a power user.
 I personally feel most at home in an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment), so I spend most of my time writing JavaScript in [Webstorm](https://www.jetbrains.com/webstorm/), but I also love the light weight editor [Sublime Text](http://www.sublimetext.com/).
 I've created a ton custom templates that autocomplete common code snippets.
 I know many keyboard shortcuts and tricks to simplify and expedite my workflow.
 It's the equivalent of sitting in the driver's seat of a car and adjusting the mirrors and familiarizing yourself with the controls.
 I try to learn a little something new every day.
 Some devs recommend working without a mouse one day a week.
 I haven't had the nerve for that one yet.

 ### The terminal
 This is among the most important skills you'll need as a developer.
 This will come up over and over and over.
-Get comfortable navigating the files system in the terminal, running applications, viewing and changing permissions(`chmod`), piping data from one app to another (`|`).
+Get comfortable navigating the file system in the terminal (`cd` and `ls`), running applications, viewing and changing permissions(`chmod`), piping data from one app to another (`|`).
 Searching for text strings in a file or directory (`grep`).

 <img src="/images/so_you_wanna_dev1.png"/>